sklarow/dividends-report-tool/README.md

-# 📊 Dividends Report Tool
+# 📊 Dividend Growth Tracker

-A modern, interactive web application for analyzing dividend investment data with comprehensive reporting, charts, and insights.
+A modern, interactive web application for analyzing Trading212 dividend investment data with comprehensive reporting, charts, and insights.
+Turn your Trading212 history into insights and charts.

 ## ✨ Features